-Other accounts receivable comprise items in transit, pre-payments and deposits, and other receivables.
+Other accounts receivable comprise items in transit, pre-payments and deposits which meet the definition of financial assets, and other receivables.
 These assets have been designated as loans and receivables and are measured at amortised cost.

 3.3 Financial liabilities